open-guides/og-aws/README.md

 [Back to top :arrow_up:](#table-of-contents)
 ### Fargate Gotchas and Limitations
--   As of April 2018, Fargate is available in [multiple regions](https://aws.amazon.com/about-aws/whats-new/2018/04/aws-fargate-now-available-in-ohio--oregon--and-ireland-regions/): us-east-1, us-east-2, us-west-2, and eu-west-1
--   As of January 2019, Fargate can only be used with ECS.
-Support for EKS [was originally planned for 2018](https://aws.amazon.com/blogs/aws/aws-fargate/), but has yet to launch.
 -   The smallest resource values that can be configured for an ECS Task that uses Fargate is 0.25 vCPU and 0.5 GB of memory
 -   [Task storage is ephemeral.
 After a Fargate task stops, the storage is deleted.](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-task-storage.html)